goodybag/euler/README.md

 # Euler - An Evaluation Project

-This is a test of your ability to understand Front-end Javascript.
+This is a test of your ability to understand back-end Javascript, in particular, node.js.
 Please solve the following problems.

-* We're getting an error: Uncaught TypeError: Cannot set property '0' of undefined in jquery for some reason - I believe this is causing the stream to disappear
+* Trying to open any route from the server or any static file causes a bunch of internal server errors.
+You must fix this error before moving on to the next
-* Once you fix the above error, for some reason on the stream, everyones names is undefined.
+* When trying to register a user, you get the following error: TypeError: Cannot call method 'info' of undefined at consumers.register.callbacks.save (/goodybag/evaluation-project/api/consumers.js:66:14) - Fix it
-* When submitting the sign up form, it refreshes the page but it should just get the data and submit via ajax.
-The code is all there, but something is missing...
+* The stream is showing that the same person is tapping in over and over again at different businesses.
+This must have something to do with the screenName value being returned from there server since we use "Someone" as the name if the screenName isn't present
-* On the sign up form, if you submit with invalid data, it displays a list of errors on what did not pass validation.
-It is currently creating the elements in the javascript and setting the html there as well.
-Given what you can see from the activity stream template, create a template for the error messages and implement that method for displaying errors
+* The logger is outputting red for the logger.info calls.
+It should be blue
-* When clicking the links in the navigation, it is supposed to animate the scrolling.
-The code is there to do it, but it's not working.
-Fix it.
+* In the register function in the consumer api, we first have to check to make sure that a user doesn't already exist with the requested email or screen name.
+After we verify that neither has been taken already, we then encrypt the password.
+Once that is complete, we update the user object with the encrypted password and save the document.
+Both the request to find one consumer object matching the email/screenName and the call to encrypt the password are asynchronous.
+Currently, we only call encrypt once the consumer.findOne call has called back.
+Implement it so that the encrypt password call and the findOne are executed at the same time.
+When they have both called back successfully, then save the updated document.
+You may not use any third-party control-flow libraries.